Alférez FAP David Figueroa Fernandini Airport

 Alférez FAP David Figueroa Fernandini Airport (IATA: HUU, ICAO: SPNC) is an airport serving Huánuco, Peru.
-It is the most important airport in the Huánuco Region and is operated by the civil government.
-It is currently served by 3 airlines, with all of them offering daily flights to Lima: ATSA, Star Perú and Wayraperú.
+It is the most important airport in the Huánuco Region in central Peru and is operated by the civil government.
+It is currently served by 3 airlines, all of them offering daily flights to Lima: ATSA, Star Perú and Wayraperú.
 Although there are no other regular scheduled services, the airport serves many charter and private flights.

 The runway is in the valley of the Huallaga River, with high terrain in all quadrants.
-Runway length includes a 300 m displaced threshold on the western end.
+The runway length includes a 300 m displaced threshold on the western end.

 The Huanuco non-directional beacon (Ident: NUC) is located on the field.